myaooo/RNNVis/README.md

 `python -m rnnvis.main server`

 to host a server for the visualization.
-Also note that it will take some time (depend on your record size) the first time you attemp to run the visualization.
+Also note that it will take some time (depend on the size of your model and the dataset) the first time you attempt to run the visualization.